freneticmonkey/migrate/doc/CLI.md

 > ### id
   The id of the migration to execute

+> ### print
+  Display the current state of the migration with ID as recorded in the management DB.

 > ### dryrun
   Execute a dryrun of the migration

 > ### rollback
   Allows for a rollback migration to be executed

+> ### pto-disabled
+  Execute the migration without using pt-online-schema-change

+> ### allow-destructive
+  Specifically allow migrations containing rename or delete actions.

 ## serve
 Starts a REST API Server which provides access to the management database.
 Optionally, if the --frontend flag is used, the contents of a subfolder named 'static' will also be served.
 The REST API provides endpoints for listing Migrations and Migration Steps, and allows for the status of Migration and Migration Steps to be updated.